tgirke/rcf/pages/manuals/manuals_linux-cluster_sshkeys_winos.md

 ### What you need

+#### Filezilla

+You will need to install `Filezilla` in order to transfer the public SSH key to the HPCC cluster.

+1. Download the `Filezilla Client` for Windows [here](https://filezilla-project.org/download.php?show_all=1).
+        * Make sure your Windows system is updated to the latest version.
+2. Follow the install wizard to complete the install of `Filezilla`.

 #### MobaXterm

 You will need to install `MobaXterm` in order to generate your `SSH keys` and also to transfer the keys to the cluster.